Storage heaters and radiators aren’t popular anymore as they used to be.

 How to DIY Paint Your Old Storage Heater?

 Painting your old storage heater or a radiator heater isn’t tough if you follow the steps right.

-In fact, if you are good at DIY projects, you can complete painting it step-by-step without the need of a professional painter.
+In fact, if you are good at DIY projects, you can complete painting step-by-step without the need for a professional painter.

 Here is an exact procedure you will need to follow…

 When painting your storage heater, make sure it is turned off and cool.

 Start by removing the dust from the appliance using soft cotton.